Worst Premier League players

 36. Dean Leacock

 Leacock is that rare treat of a footballer: a one-time top-flight pro who’s embarked on a devoted career of whistle-stop lower-league journeymanship.
-Now 34, the centre-back plies his trade for Lowestoft Town of the Isthmian League, yet in his Premier League heyday it was Derby and Fulham.
+Now 35, the centre-back was most recently kicking a ball for Lowestoft Town of the Isthmian League, yet in his Premier League heyday it was Derby and Fulham.